Cossie01/Programming-Assignment/README.md

-4. Explain the use and purpose of at least five “Distributions” functions
+# 4. Explain the use and purpose of at least five “Distributions” functions

 ## Uniform distribution

 - In statistics, uniform distribution can either be continuous or discrete.
 - Each will have the same amount of outcomes and the probability of each outcome will be the same.
 - Discrete has finite values for example rolling a dice: 6 possible outcomes [1,2,3,4,5,6].
 You would not see 3.5 dots on a dice!
-- Continous can factor this in with 1.2, 6.77, 0.334 etc.
+- Continuous on the other hand are able to work with these floats eg 1.2, 6.77, 0.334 etc.
 - Using a deck of card in a game = discrete uniform distribution, as each player has an equal chance of pulling a heart as they do a spade.
 - Another real world example would be in a store room where a stock take should be taken and then with this distribution it can help guide the manager on how best to utilize the floor space.
-- Used in risk assessments in the Monte Carlo simulation.
+- Also used in risk assessments in the Monte Carlo simulation programs.
+- For this distribution, three parameters are passed through; a lower bound and high bound and the size of the array.

 ![Uniform](https://www.thoughtco.com/thmb/_AlCiAafNKlA4ttjmkNMsejrmdE=/1464x524/filters:fill(auto,1)/uniform-5814e2025f9b581c0baef8de.jpg)